Shift3/PythonSelenium/README.md

 # PythonSelenium
-Example of Selenium + Python working on google.com
+Example of Selenium + Python working on duckduckgo.com for the QA Team!

 To run:
 1. Pull down repo.